joacopaz/lawnstarter_starwars_api/README.md

 - [Composer](https://getcomposer.org/)
 - [sed](https://www.gnu.org/software/sed/) (preinstalled in most UNIX systems)

-> All of the above must be present in the CLI/path since composer will try to run them with their commands
+> - All of the above must be present in the CLI/path since composer will try to run them with their commands
+> - For windows the Windows Subsystem for Linux (WSL) is recommended, since it has pgsql drivers pre-installed (if not they have to be set php.ini)
+> - If your local env cannot setup the pgsql driver, a last resource can be to build the container and run any tests inside of app-1 with docker

 - Set up a `.env` file (see `.env.example` for reference, the actual `.env` should have been provided privately), make sure the file exists and is populated.